Champagne Taittinger - Brut Cuvée Prestige avec étui

 "A must-have for your holiday celebrations!"

-Taittinger's Brut Cuvée Prestige is a blend of Pinot Noir and Chardonnay from around fifty different vineyards.
-With a high proportion of Chardonnay, which is rare for a non-vintage Brut, Taittinger Champagne is light, balanced, and elegant, with superb aromatic potential.
+Taittinger's Brut Cuvée Prestige is a blend of Pinot Noir and Chardonnay sourced from some fifty different vineyards.
+With a high proportion of Chardonnay—a rarity for a non-vintage Brut—this Taittinger Champagne is characterized by its lightness, balance, and elegance, with superb aromatic potential.

-Buy your Taittinger Champagnes at the best price in a private sale!
+Buy Taittinger champagnes at the best prices in a private sale!

 Eye